Dynamic mean field programming: Introduction

 \subsection{Outline}

 The paper proceeds as follows.
-We introduce our notation for Bayesian reinforcement learning in section \ref{sec:bayesian_RL}.
-In section \ref{sec:analogy} we present the basic analogy between random neural networks and Bayesian reinforcement learning.
+We introduce our notation for Bayesian reinforcement learning in Section \ref{sec:bayesian_RL}.
+In Section \ref{sec:analogy} we present the basic analogy between random neural networks and Bayesian reinforcement learning.
 We also provide a brief overview of mean field theory as encountered in machine learning, placing dynamic mean field theory in the broader gamut.
-In section \ref{sec:DMFP} we present the dynamic mean field programming (DMFP) equations.
-We describe a naive but intuitive derivation for the dynamic mean field equations, and then derive approximate computations based on extreme value theory.
-We present chiefly the discounted infinite horizon case, since the finite horizon and other settings follow the same form.
-In the i.i.d case we establish the Lyapunov stability of the approximate DMFP equations.
-Finally, in section \ref{sec:DMFT_BayesRL} we develop the dynamic mean field theory for RL, which provides a systematic derivation of the DMFP equations.
-We discuss the results in section \ref{sec:discussion}.
+In Section \ref{sec:DMFT_BayesRL} we develop the dynamic mean field theory for RL, which provides a systematic derivation of the DMFP equations.
+In Section \ref{sec:DMFP} we present the dynamic mean field programming (DMFP) equations and derive approximate computations based on extreme value theory, bounds and heuristics.
+Throughout the paper we focus on the discounted infinite horizon case, since the finite horizon and other settings follow the same form.
+We discuss the results in Section \ref{sec:discussion}.